cagla-su/Linux-Gaming-Guide/Game Specific Guides/Minecraft-Installation-And-Optimization-Guide.md

 ### Install Java
 Prism Launcher automatically installs Java for you.
 ### Install Minecraft
-- When you first launch the launcher, simply continue until the **memory allocation** step.
+- Launch Prism Launcher and continue until the **memory allocation** step.
 - Then, make sure to change `Maximum memory allocation` value.
 There is a rumor that if you allocate half your RAM, you are going to get good performance.
 However, this is wrong because:
   - When you play Minecraft, the game, or Java, tries to free up allocated memory that is no longer used by objects to avoid memory issues.
 This is called **garbage collection**.
     - However, you **should not** allocate **too much or too little** RAM, because: